mjshao06/pdifFinder/README.md

 ### Install:
 PdifFinder is a python3.X script, running on linux.
 You should install BLAST and add it in environment variable, you can download from `https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/`.
-BLAST version is 2.10.1 in bacant.
+BLAST version is 2.10.1 in pdifFinder.

 * One:
   You can download from github by `git clone https://github.com/mjshao06/pdifFinder.git`.
 Then execute `python setup.py install`.
 * Two:
-  You can install BacAnt from [PyPI](https://pypi.org/project/PdifFinder) by `pip install PdifFinder`.
+  You can install PdifFinder from [PyPI](https://pypi.org/project/PdifFinder) by `pip install PdifFinder`.

 ### Run: